roland199/CS3560-C--group-3/README.md

         A better interface: combining inventory with profile stats instead of having them both separate Add a party aspect: allowing players to communicate with one another Adding different weapon options
+        Classes: Parties can choose a specific class giving them unique abilities and proficincies